- Itemized Deductions

 |7.||Enter your state and local general sales taxes paid on specified items, if any.
 See the instructions for line 7 of the worksheet||7.||$|

-If you lived in the same state for all of 2017, enter the applicable amount, based on your 2017 income and exemptions, from the 2017 Optional State Sales Tax Table for your state.
-Read down the "At least–But less than" columns for your state and find the line that includes your 2017 income.
+If you lived in the same state for all of 2018, enter the applicable amount, based on your 2018 income and family size, from the 2018 Optional State Sales Tax Table for your state.
+Read down the "At least–But less than" columns for your state and find the line that includes your 2018 income.
 If married filing separately, don't include your spouse's income.

 Nontaxable combat pay.